Questions and Answers (Pt. 3 of 3)

 The Sabbath Law (6 MP3 messages by Aaron Budjen; free download; excellent study) [offsite link]

 A Critique of Which Day is the Christian Sabbath?
 Rewritten 2-13-16

 Seventh Day Adventism Renounced by D. M. Canright [offsite link]

 Canright spent 28 years in Adventism.
 He was taught that to give up the Advent faith was to give up the Bible.
-A classic book which not only shows the errors of Adventism (a group that HWA received and plagiarized much of his teaching from), but goes in depth concerning why the Sabbath was abolished.
+A classic book which not only shows the errors of Adventism (a group that HWA received and plagiarized much of his teaching from), but goes in depth concerning why the Sabbath is not binding on N. T. Christians.
 (Important chapters are: "Did the Pope Change the Sabbath?" and "Forty-Seven Prominent Texts Used by Sabbatarians Examined.")

-Some aspects of Christmas have pagan origins, but we must realize is that nearly everything in our culture is rooted in paganism; i.e., names of the months, days of the week, planets, weddings, rings, neckties, honeymoons, etc. That does not necessarily make them evil.
+Some aspects of Christmas (and Easter, etc.) have pagan origins, but we must realize that nearly everything in our culture is rooted in paganism; i. e., names of the months, days of the week, planets, weddings, rings, neckties, honeymoons, etc. That does not necessarily make them evil.
 Evil lies in the heart of man, not in any particular day.
-But if a Christian believes that observing any of these days is wrong, then it would be a sin for him/her to participate in them.
-However, he should refrain from condemning others who decide the pagan element has lost its significance.

 Should Christians Celebrate Christmas? [brief offsite article]

 We need to first understand that the observance of holy days in high demand groups is for the purpose of controlling members.
 It is much easier to have authority over someone if their lives are molded around the "church."